-The Reading and Social Skills Games include 40 games with lesson plans and provide reinforcement of the Edmark Reading Program words.
+The 30 Level 1 and 40 Level 2 Reading and Social Skills Games with lesson plans provide reinforcement of the Edmark Reading Program words.
 These games promote generalization by requiring students to use reading skills in a social setting.
 Students also develop social skills and a basic understanding of various game-playing procedures.
-Social skills, such as interacting, cooperating, and problem solving, are functional skills often required in students' IEPs.
+Social skills such as interacting, cooperating, and problem solving are functional skills often required in students' IEPs.
 More important, they are necessary in the activities of daily life, work, and leisure.